glebobos/LambdaTerminal/README.md

 This code allows you to execute custom commands via AWS Lambda.
 It runs the command and logs the output to a temporary file.
 The logs can then be viewed in a browser-based terminal interface.

+## Included Layers

+This project includes the following Lambda layers:

+1. **JQ Layer** - Provides the JQ utility for JSON processing
+2. **AWS CLI Layer** - Provides the AWS CLI for executing AWS commands directly from the terminal interface

 ## How does it work?